 You can also watch this short video review by Matthew Moniz.

 I’ve talked about the Lenovo Y700 15 inch laptop in my earlier post and mentioned that it is one of best laptop for a programmer.
 The 17-inch laptop of the same model is one of the good laptops for a data science/ analysis.

-This Lenovo Y700 has 17.3 inches full HD display which has a pretty decent viewing angles and color reproduction.
+This Lenovo Y700 has 17.3 inches full HD display which has a pretty decent viewing angle and color reproduction.
 A data scientist would really enjoy working on a big screen laptop like this while researching, analyzing any data.
-If you aren’t a fan of big-screen laptops, you can get 14 inch or 15-inch model of this laptop.
+If you aren’t a big fan of big-screen laptops, you can also get 14 inch or 15-inch model of this laptop.

 Just like the 15-inch model, this laptop also comes with 16GB DDR4 RAM, Intel Core i7-6700HQ Processor, and GeForce GTX 960M but the difference between these laptops is in the storage.

 This 17-inch model comes with 512GB SSD whereas the 15-inch model comes with the combination of 1TB HDD+ 256GB SSD.